zengm-games/json-web-streams/README.md

 emit object rather than array? would be nice to add other props like wildcards, multiIndex

-typescript for stream inputs/outputs, including generic for output objects
+typescript generic for output objects/indexes

 Support validating schema of emitted objects